omarfawzi/API-Gateway/README.md

           value: {{ getenv "MY_ENV_TAG" | default "test-env" }}
 ```

-> Note: Gomplate is not used at runtime or during the application bootstrap.
+> Gomplate is not used at runtime or during the application bootstrap.
 It runs only as an entrypoint in the container to generate the final configuration file.

 ---
 ### Build & Run